zoolanders/documentation/src/pages/essentials-for-yoothemepro/addon/sources/integration.md

 ## 1. Create a Source Instance

-Open the Source Manager at `Customizer -> Essentials -> Sources` and create a new source of any kind, for this case we are gonna choose the RSS one.
-Fulfill the instance configuration consulting the [sources](providers) settings reference, and `Save` when ready.
+The Source Manager will assist us on creating, and posterior management, of all source instances.

 {% image %}
 ![Create a Source Instance](/assets/ytp/sources/integration/create-source-instance.gif)
 {% /image %}

+1. Open the manager at `Customizer -> Essentials -> Sources`
+2. Create a new source of any kind, for this specific case we choose the RSS one.
+3. Fulfill the instance configuration consulting the [sources reference](providers).
+4. `Save` the new instance when ready.

 ---

 ## 2. Map the Source Content

-Once the source instance has been saved it schema will be generated based on the configuration and it content made available for mapping as any other source.
-Explore the [sources](providers) queries and mapping reference for further steps, in this case we are gonna map the feed entries to a List Element.
+Once the source instance has been created it schema will be generated based on the configuration and it content made available for mapping as any other source.
+In this case we are gonna map the feed entries to a List Element.

 {% image %}
 ![Map Source Content](/assets/ytp/sources/integration/map-source-content.gif)
 {% /image %}

+1. Open the builder and add a List Element.
+1. Add an Item to the element and open the new item Advanced Tab.
+1. Under `Dynamic Content`, select the source you want to use for the list.
+In this case, `RSS Entries` located under the RSS group.
+1. Open the item Content Tab and map some data to the item content field.

+At this point a list of data from the RSS feed should be rendered.